dan-ignat/minerva/README.md

 ## Example

-The best way to explain Minerva is to look at some simple inputs and outputs.
+The best way to explain what Minerva can do is to look at some sample inputs and outputs.

 ### Inputs